The Marvelettes: Decline

 By 1967, Gladys Horton had reconsidered her involvement with the Marvelettes.
 After her first child, Sammie, was born with cerebral palsy, Horton decided to leave the group entirely, doing so before the release of the hit "My Baby Must Be a Magician".
 The song peaked at number 17 and was noted for featuring the Temptations' Melvin Franklin providing the opening line.
 With Horton out, Harvey Fuqua introduced the group to Ann Bogan who became Horton's replacement.
 However, by the time Bogan joined the group in 1968, most of the musicians of Motown's early years had left, mainly due to financial disputes with the label.
 The group struggled with recordings after the release of "Magician", with Motown offering little to no promotion.
 The 1968 singles "Here I Am Baby" and "Destination: Anywhere" were only modestly successful, peaking at number 44 and number 63 respectively.
 The release of their 1969 album, In Full Bloom, failed as did its only single, the remake of Justine Washington's "That's How Heartaches Are Made".

-Wanda Rogers, who had suffered from a number of personal problems for some time, became unreliable and difficult to work with.
-Concert scheduling was difficult as she sometimes failed to turn up for performances.
-In 1970, Rogers recorded songs for a solo album, produced by Smokey Robinson and including covers of earlier Motown recordings, which Motown decided to market as The Return of The Marvelettes.
+Wanda Rogers, who had suffered from a number of personal problems for some time, became unreliable and difficult to work with, as she was taking charge of the group.
+Concert scheduling was difficult as she sometimes failed to show up for performances.
+In 1970, Rogers recorded songs for a solo album, produced by Smokey Robinson and including covers of earlier Motown recordings, which Motown decided to market as The Return of The Marvelettes due to the lack of Rogers having marketing value in her name.
 As this album featured no other Marvelettes, original member Katherine Anderson refused to participate in appearing on the cover of the album due to what she felt was Motown's disrespect towards her and the group.
 The album was only a modest hit, reaching number 50 on the R&B albums chart and featured no charted hit singles.
 Following this, the group disbanded with Katherine Anderson settling briefly as a staff writer for Motown.
-After Motown moved to Los Angeles in 1972, Anderson and Rogers left the business altogether, returning to Michigan with Anderson settling in her hometown of Inkster while Rogers moved to Southfield, Michigan.
+After Motown moved to Los Angeles in 1972, Anderson and Rogers left the business altogether, returning to Michigan with Anderson moving with her husband, Joe Schaffner, to Las Vegas, while Rogers settled back in Inkster.
 Meanwhile, Gladys Horton had moved to Los Angeles where she raised her three sons.